 However, exposure via respiration and potable water are also possible.
 As incineration is a widely used method for waste disposal, public health is potentially threatened by dioxins and furans where chlorinated materials are involved.
-In addition to skin lesions and the suppression of hormonal and immune systems, dioxins and furans are known to be fetotoxic and to trigger tumor formation.

-Metals and Metalloids: Open burning of waste, including plastics, can lead to the release of various metals and metalloids, including but not limited to cadmium, chromium, manganese, antimony, arsenic and lead.
+In addition to skin lesions and the suppression of hormonal and immune systems, dioxins and furans are known to be fetotoxic and to trigger tumor formation.28 metals and metalloids, including but not limited to cadmium, chromium, manganese, antimony, arsenic and lead.
 Cadmium and lead are toxic materials that can persist after being released into the environment.
 They accumulate in the body in the case of repeated exposure.
 Lead can cause irreversible damage to the nervous system, and can impair its development in children.
 It may also affect the circulatory system, kidneys, and reproductive organs.
 Cadmium is classified as carcinogenic for humans.
 Extended cadmium exposure can cause damage to the kidneys and bones.
 High levels of copper and zinc exposure can cause potential toxic effects, including gastrointestinal disorders.
 Even the lowest amount of copper contamination in water can be toxic for aquatic organisms.